xaderF/aws-temp/README.md

 # UTransit (Temporary Name)

-UTransit is a student transit web app for the University of Toronto.
+**Description:** UTransit is a student transit web app for University of Toronto students to explore routes, plan trips, and manage digital tickets in one place.

 Current implementation includes:
 - Student account sign up/sign in